Kobee1203/weedow-searchy/README.md

     * From your IDE: Run the Main Class `com.example.sampleappjava.SampleAppJavaApplication`
 * Open your browser and go to the URL `http://localhost:8080/search/person`
 ![find-all-persons](./docs/images/find-all-persons.png)
-* You can filter the results by adding query parameters representing the JPA Entity fields:\
+* You can filter the results by adding query parameters representing the Entity fields:\
   Here is an example where the results are filtered by the first name:
 ![find-person-by-firstname](./docs/images/find-person-by-firstname.png)